eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 * It will take some time for the community to create style editors and therefore adoption might be slow.
 * Applying style guides does add some complexity to the linting process that doesn't already exist.
 * Adding two additional steps to the autofixing process will slow down the process as a whole by some unknown amount.
+* Style editors do not allow for programmatic detection of whether or not the style has been applied.

 ## Backwards Compatibility Analysis